The closure ordering conjecture on local Arthur packets of classical groups: Introduction

-As an application of Theorem \ref{thm main intro}, we give a new proof of the Enhanced Shahidi's Conjecture \ref{Enhanced Shahidi conjecture intro} for symplectic and split odd special orthogonal groups (see Theorem \ref{new proof of enhanced Shahidi's conjecture}).
-More precisely, for any quasi-split connected reductive group $G$, suppose that there is a theory of local Arthur packets for $G$ as conjectured in \cite{Art89}, we show that Conjecture \ref{main conj}, along with certain assumptions (Working Hypotheses \ref{assumption}), implies that a local Arthur packet of $G$ is tempered if it has a generic member, which is an essential part of the Enhanced Shahidi's Conjecture (see Theorem \ref{proof of enhanced shahidi}).
-Then, we verify these assumptions for symplectic and split odd special orthogonal groups (see Theorem \ref{dual packets} and Lemma \ref{dual generic}).
-The merit of this new proof is that it provides a framework of proving the Enhanced Shahidi's Conjecture for general quasi-split connected reductive groups.
+For any quasi-split connected reductive group $\RG$, suppose that there is a theory of local Arthur packets for $G=\RG(F)$ as conjectured in \cite[Conjecture 6.1]{Art89}, we show that Conjecture \ref{main conj}, along with Working Hypotheses \ref{assumption}, implies that a local Arthur packet of $G$ is tempered if it has a generic member, which is an essential part of the enhanced Shahidi conjecture (see Theorem \ref{proof of enhanced shahidi}).
+Then, as an application of Theorem \ref{thm max intro}, we verify these assumptions for symplectic and split odd special orthogonal groups (see Theorem \ref{dual packets} and Lemma \ref{dual generic}), hence giving a new proof of the enhanced Shahidi conjecture \ref{Enhanced Shahidi conjecture intro} in these cases (see Theorem \ref{new proof of enhanced Shahidi conjecture}).
+The merit of this new proof is that it provides a framework of proving the enhanced Shahidi conjecture for general quasi-split connected reductive groups.

+Conjecture \ref{main conj} reveals a very interesting geometric nature of local Arthur packets and the closure ordering result in Theorem \ref{thm max intro} has also been applied to many other problems related to local Arthur packets.
+We name a few as follows.